-I still have Winspear's standalone novel, The Care and Management of Lies, a WWI novel, sitting and waiting for me.
-Maybe it is time to pull it out and get a little dose of Jacqueline Winspear's storytelling while I wait.
-The Maisie Dobbs series in order consists of: Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, Among the Mad, The Mapping of Love and Death, A Lesson in Secrets, Elegy for Eddie, Leaving Everything Most Loved, and A Dangerous Place.
+Needless to say I am already looking forward to Maisie's next adventure and am happy that she will be joined with family and friends who have been too far in the background in recent books.
+It's a testament to how much I admire Maisie that I have read each and every book.
+The Maisie Dobbs series in order consists of: Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, Among the Mad, The Mapping of Love and Death, A Lesson in Secrets, Elegy for Eddie, Leaving Everything Most Loved, A Dangerous Place and Journey to Munich.
 I've linked the titles to my own reviews.
-And the wait for the next book continues, but now it is only just around the corner.
-Something good to look forward to.
+And now the wait for the next book begins.